Home

 Randall Zadar

-2015 Robin Hood – 1 Inch Tall
+Robin Hood – 2010 – One Inch Tall

 Randall Zadar

-1996 Chestnuts and Tales – Based on a Borsato Porcelain Which Greatly Influenced the Future Zadar Miniatures in Design, Style, and Detail
+Chestnuts and Tales – 1996 – Based on a Borsato Porcelain, Which Greatly Influenced the Future Zadar Miniatures in Design, Style, and Detail

 Randall Zadar Bronze Miniatures

-Chestnuts and Tales – One Inch Tall
+Chestnuts and Tales – After Antonio Borsato – One Inch Tall – Enlarged to Show Detail

 Randall Zadar

-Cassandra 1998 – Extremely Detailed Miniature – 3/4 Inch Tall
+Cassandra – 1998 – Extremely Detailed Miniature – 3/4 Inch Tall

 Randall Zadar Bronze